User Guide

 ---------

-``pyBaram`` can handle unstructured mixed elements; however, there are some cautions.
+``pyBaram`` can handle unstructured mixed elements; however, there are some limitations.
 Currently, only a single unstructured zone can be solved.
 It is important that volumes and faces are appropriately labeled.
 The volume label for a single zone should be set as fluid, and faces assigned for boundary conditions must have distinct labels.

 Configuration File